Help with Housing

 Evictions in Maryland are only permitted with a court order (Writ of Possession) and must be overseen by the local sheriff's office after a judgment for possession is awarded to the landlord by a judge.
 Landlords may not change the locks, remove personal belongings, terminate utility services, or otherwise engage in “self-help” efforts as an alternative means for evicting tenants from a property outside the court process.
 If tenants face unlawful eviction efforts, receive notice of an eviction case, or are facing other issues related to their tenancy they should seek representation from their local Legal Aid office or another legal services provider.
 Some funding may be available for certain tenants to help catch up on missed rent payments.
 For information about possible sources of funding to help prevent an eviction check out the 211MD website.

-Residential foreclosures cannot be initiated, pursuant to Governor Hogan’s executive order 20-04-03-01, meaning that lenders can not start the process of forclsoure by issuing the "initial notice of intent" to foreclose.
+Residential foreclosures cannot be initiated prior to May 4th, 2021 meaning that lenders can not start the process of forclsoure by issuing the "initial notice of intent" to foreclose.
 If you have already received the initial notice of intent or are concerned that your lender will puruse foreclosure, call the Maryland HOPE hotline at 1-877-462-7555.

 The Consumer Financial Protection Bureau has created "Mortgage and housing assistance during the coronavirus national emergency" and a video to explain the options.